Northrop Grumman wins $13 billion contract to replace U.S. ballistic missiles

 Goldfein said, “There are either going to be some significant trades made, or we’re going to have to find a fund for strategic nuclear deterrence,” or a separate account to bankroll the nuclear modernization outside the Air Force budget.

-Others have raised concerns that the push to modernize nuclear missiles is not only expensive but also could be overtly counterproductive.
+Others say the push to modernize nuclear missiles is not only expensive but could be overtly counterproductive.
 Congressional Democrats have expressed opposition to developing new cruise missiles, warning that that could spur Russia and other nations to be more aggressive in their weapons programs.
-Others have argued that sea- and air-launched nuclear missiles are sufficient.
+Some argue sea- and air-launched nuclear missiles are sufficient.

 “Our nation faces major security challenges, including a global pandemic that has killed almost 200,000 Americans, and we shouldn’t spend our limited resources on new nuclear weapons that we don’t need and make us less safe,” said William J. Perry, who served as defense secretary during Bill Clinton’s administration.
 Perry has also argued that ground-based ballistic missiles are a danger because they cannot be recalled if launched by mistake.
 Perry has proposed scrapping the ICBM fleet altogether.